 Congratulations!
 Setup is complete and your wallet is ready to receive bitcoin.

-In Sparrow, using the blue menu on the left select ‘Receive’, and then click ‘Get Next Address’ at the bottom.
+In Sparrow, using the blue menu on the left select ‘Receive’.
 The address field will display the first receive address in your wallet:

 You can also confirm this address on the Coldcard using the Address Explorer feature.

 4, and then scroll down to the entry that matches the address Sparrow is displaying.

 You can now receive to this address, for example from an exchange.
 Once the exchange has sent the funds, you will see a new transaction in the Transactions screen (top button on blue menu) in Sparrow.
 Generally you should wait for at least one confirmation of this transaction (about 10-30 minutes) before you can send bitcoin from this wallet.
 However, if you are sending to yourself, you can send a transaction immediately.

 Once your wallet has funds, you can send from it.
 To do this, go to the Send screen and enter the destination address, the label and the amount:

 Note that you can use an address from this wallet (send to yourself) using the drop-down arrow on the right in the address field.
 You can then click ‘Create Transaction’.
 This will open up the transaction editor with your new transaction, where you can inspect the inputs and outputs.
 For now though, we are going to practice signing with the Coldcard.

 Click the large blue ‘Finalize Transaction for Signing’ button.
 You will now see the Signatures area:

 Because we are using the Coldcard in an airgapped manner, we will be doing the signing via file on the SD card.